serverlessworkflow/specification/dsl-reference.md

       extend: http
       when: ($task.with.uri != null and ($task.with.uri | startswith("https://mocked.service.com"))) or ($task.with.endpoint.uri != null and ($task.with.endpoint.uri | startswith("https://mocked.service.com")))
       before:
-        set:
+        - set:
             statusCode: 200
             headers:
               Content-Type: application/json
             content:
               foo:
                 bar: baz
           then: exit #using this, we indicate to the workflow we want to exit the extended task, thus just returning what we injected
 do:
-  get:
+  - name: get
     call: http
     with:
       method: get